james-clarusway/katakoda/kubernetes-services/step1.md

+- Check the readiness of nodes at the cluster on master node.

+`kubectl cluster-info
+kubectl get nodes`{{copy}}

 ## Kubernetes Services

 An abstract way to expose an application running on a set of Pods as a network service.